 Day 13: International departure.

-- A family-owned Boutique hotel in Kathmandu on bed and breakfast basis on twin sharing basis
+- A family-owned Boutique hotel in Kathmandu on a bed and breakfast basis on twin sharing basis

-- A family-owned Boutique hotel in Pokhara on bed and breakfast basis on twin sharing basis
+- A family-owned Boutique hotel in Pokhara on a bed and breakfast basis on twin sharing basis

 - All transportation

 - Responsible Adventures’ expert trek leader or Hire Raj